edcod3/nirh/README.md

-# nirh
+# nirh (needle in a rar-haystack)
-nirh (needle in a rar-haystack): A python script that finds a string in a rar archive
+## A python script that finds a string in a rar archive